 A Certified Forensic Photographer has demonstrated a sufficient amount of training, experience, knowledge and abilities to provide accurate photographs of crime and accident scenes under conditions existing at the time, as well as precise photographic documentation of evidence items both in-situ (in the position found) and in a controlled setting that will allow for subsequent forensic examination.
-A Certified Forensic Photographer has also demonstrated the ability to prepare images for analysis which includes correct sizing of photographs.
+A Certified Forensic Photographer may also demonstrate the ability to provide accurate fire scene, aerial, surveillance and/or public relations photography.

-- Photographic documentation of crime scenes, accident scenes, personal injuries, vehicles, and items of evidence including photographic documentation of pattern and impression evidence (latent, footwear, tire tracks, bitemarks, and bloodstain interpretation) - Image processing for the purpose of providing an accurate representation of the subject matter for printing, electronic display, projecting, or electronic transmission - Archiving and maintenance of digital images and photographs - Testify in court.
+- Photographic documentation of crime scenes, accident scenes, personal injuries, vehicles, and items of evidence including photographic documentation of pattern and impression evidence (latent, footwear, tire tracks, bitemarks, and bloodstain interpretation) - Image processing for the purpose of providing an accurate representation of the subject matter for printing, electronic display, projecting, or electronic transmission - Archiving and maintenance of digital images and photographs